Ilana Rubel

-Ilana S. Rubel (born November 11, 1972) is a Canadian-born American politician, currently serving as a Democratic member of the Idaho House of Representatives, representing the south Boise-based District 18 since January 2014.
+Ilana S. Rubel (born 1972) is a Canadian-born American politician, currently serving as a Democratic member of the Idaho House of Representatives.
+She represents the south Boise-based District 18 since January 2014.
 Rubel currently serves as Minority Leader of the House of Representatives.

-Education
+Early life and education

-Rubel is a graduate of Georgetown University and Harvard Law School.
+Rubel was born in Toronto, Canada.
+Her family is Jewish with her father’s family escaping pogroms and her mother’s family immigrating during World War II.
+She grew up in a household with a single mother.
+She attended the University of Toronto Schools as a child.
+She is a graduate of Georgetown University and Harvard Law School.

 Career

+Prior to joining the Idaho House of Representatives, Rubel was a partner with the law firm Fenwick & West in Boise.
+She became a member of the Idaho House of Representatives in 2014.
+Rubel was appointed to the position by Gov. Butch Otter to serve the remainder of the term of Janie Ward-Engelking, who was appointed to the Idaho Senate.

 Rubel ran for Idaho House Minority Leader after the then incumbent, Rep. Mat Erpelding, resigned in December 2019 to take a position with the Boise Metro Chamber of Commerce.

-Rubel was appointed to the position by Gov. Butch Otter to serve the remainder of the term of Janie Ward-Engelking, who was appointed to the Idaho Senate.

-Prior to joining the Idaho House of Representatives, Rubel was a partner with the law firm Fenwick & West in Boise.